Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

   - `-ResourceId`
     - The parameter : 'ResourceId' is being replaced by parameter : 'InputObject'.

+### `Remove-AzEventHubIPRule`

+- Cmdlet breaking-change will happen to all parameter set
+  - This cmdlet would be deprecated in a future release.
+Please use Set-AzEventHubNetworkRuleSet.

+### `Remove-AzEventHubNetworkRuleSet`

+- Cmdlet breaking-change will happen to all parameter set
+  - This cmdlet would be deprecated in a future release.
+Please use Set-AzEventHubNetworkRuleSet.

 ### `Remove-AzEventHubPrivateEndpointConnection`

 - Parameter breaking-change will happen to all parameter sets